busracankit/GROUP-69/README.md

         The system is designed to encourage reading habits and make the reading experience more enjoyable.

     🟥 Color & Sound Memory Game
         A multisensory memory game where colorful buttons light up in a sequence, each paired with a distinct sound (e.g., red = “do”, yellow = “re”).
         Students observe and hear the sequence, then repeat it by tapping the buttons in the same order.
         Each correct answer extends the sequence.
 This enhances visual-auditory memory, attention, and sequencing skills.
         By engaging both sight and hearing, it supports sensory integration—a key need for students with dyslexia.
-        Repeated exposure to sounds also reinforces pronunciation and passive language acquisition.

     🪞 Emotional & Behavioral Insights